Viola Beach: Deaths

 In the early hours of 13 February 2016, while driving past the Swedish town of Södertälje, all four band members were killed alongside their manager Craig Tarry in a car accident on a lift bridge along the E4 motorway.
 At around 2:00 am, witnesses saw the band's Nissan Qashqai clip a stationary vehicle, drive through closed barriers, and fall into the Södertälje Canal through a gap in a bridge whose middle section was being lifted to let an oil tanker pass.
 The band had played the previous day at the Where's the Music?
 Festival in Norrköping and were returning to their hotel at Arlanda Airport.

 The Swedish Police Authority opened an inquiry.
 Among their initial findings was that the driver, whose identity was not revealed as Tarry until an inquest was held, had no traces of alcohol or drugs in his blood.
 It was also found that the car had braked before reaching the bridge, which, as the police stated, ruled out the possibility that Tarry had fallen asleep.
 However, the incident ultimately remained "completely inexplicable".

 In the United Kingdom, inquests into the deaths were opened and adjourned on 3 March at Warrington Coroner's Court by coroner Nicholas Rheinberg, who also released the bodies of the five men so their families could make funeral arrangements.
 In December 2016, Rheinberg recorded a verdict of "road traffic collision".
-It is believed that the band's bassist Tomas Lowe initially survived the impact and eventually drowned, while the others all died from head injuries inflicted by the impact.
+Rheinberg's official Coroner Report stated that bassist Tomas Lowe initially survived the injuries inflicted by the impact and drowned, while the others were already dead from head injuries inflicted by the impact before the vehicle entered the water.

 Following analysis of video from a traffic camera, Swedish police offered a description of the events.
 After the bridge barriers were lowered, two lorries were standing in the right-hand lane of the carriageway and two cars were standing in the left-hand lane, in front of the first set of barriers.
 The band's car arrived in the left lane, braked, and then swerved left, narrowly passing the first car before continuing.
 The driver in the front stationary car estimated the speed of the band's vehicle at 60 kph.
 He said their vehicle then drove through both sets of barriers without braking.
 It subsequently struck the middle section of the bridge, which had been lifted by 1.5 m, and fell 30 m into the canal.
 It was suggested that the initial impact against the bridge may have been violent enough to cause the death of the car's occupants.
 The police concluded that Tarry acted intentionally.
 The inquest heard that the car's speed was 108 kph.